Liu Xiening: 2019: Gugudan's hiatus and return to China

-2020: "Time to Bloom", Produce Camp 2020, Gugudan's Disbandment
+2020–2022: "Time to Bloom", Produce Camp 2020, Gugudan's disbandment and re-debut with BonBon Girls 303

 On February 21, Liu released her first Chinese digital single, titled "Time to Bloom".

-On April 8, it was announced that she would be participating as a contestant on the survival show "Produce Camp 2020."
+On April 8, it was announced that she would be participating as a contestant on the survival show Produce Camp 2020.
 The show itself started broadcasting on Tencent Video on May 2.
 While taking part on the show, she revealed in an interview that the members of Gugudan had been asked to leave their dorm by the agency, indicating that the group was on the brink of disbandment.
 Meanwhile, Liu went on to become one of the most popular contestants and ended up ranking sixth, hence becoming a member of the project girl group BonBon Girls 303.

-BonBon Girls 303 officially debuted on August 11 with the release of their first mini album, titled The Law of Hard Candy.
-Liu was known as the main visual and main dancer of the group.
+BonBon Girls 303 officially debuted on August 11, with the release of their first mini album, titled The Law of Hard Candy.
 On December 30, Jellyfish Entertainment confirmed the status of Gugudan, stating that the group would officially disband on December 31.

-2021-July 2022: Re-Debut with BonBon Girls 303

-In January 2021, Liu and her fellow members of BonBon Girls 303 started filming the variety show, "She Fighter".
-The show followed the girls as they learned the arts of Wing Chun and worked as the employees of a martial arts academy in Shanghai.
-It also featured actresses Zhang Yuqi and Ada Choi, crosstalk actor Qin Xiaoxian and singer/actor Dong Youlin.
-The show had eight episodes and was broadcast on Tencent Video in March.

 On April 12, Liu was revealed to have moved to a new agency, T Entertainment.
-It managed most of the artists previously under Hot Idol, including Liu, after the agency went out of business.

-On April 27, BonBon Girls 303 released their second EP, Fearless Girls.

-In August, Liu took part in the dance variety show, "Masked Dancing King".
+In August, Liu took part in the dance variety show, Masked Dancing King.
 She appeared in two episodes, disguised as the character 人间精灵.
-While competing on the show, Liu suffered from a minor neck injury, which prevented her from fully participating in BonBon Girls 303's music video for their bonus single, "Before Autumn".

-On October 18, Liu began shooting her second web drama, "Give You My Heart".
+On October 18, Liu began shooting her second web drama, Give You My Heart.
 She wrapped filming on December 27.

-On March 14, 2022, Liu was officially disclosed as a cast member of the short web drama "Night of Love with You".
-This was her first time playing the lead female character.
-The production wrapped on March 31.

-BonBon Girls 303 released their third EP BonBon Voyage, with its lead single "Me And My Girls" on May 20.

-Liu continued her foray into acting with "Story of Kunning Palace", which started production on May 21.
-She portrayed the character Princess Shen Zhiyi in the much-anticipated big-budget web series.

-Amidst the filming process, BonBon Girls 303 announced their disbandment on July 4.
-The group's pre-recorded online farewell event was broadcast on Tencent Video on July 24.
+While Liu was filming her new drama, Story of Kunning Palace, BonBon Girls 303 announced their disbandment on July 4.
+The group's pre-recorded online farewell event was broadcast on Tencent Video on July 24, marking the end of her journey as a BonBon Girls 303 member.